-The technical group of six people develops and implements platforms and software :
+Most resources are managed by the technical group which develops and implements platforms and software :

 - Flight simulators (for human factor research, flight mechanics teaching, piloting)

-- Aeronauticals software package (for flight mechanics, aircraft design, flight tests)
+- Aeronautical software package (for flight mechanics, aircraft design, flight tests)

 - Space software package (for orbitography, subsystem simulation satellites, launchers, ground stations)